Emma (1972 TV serial)

 Emma was a six-part TV serial adaptation of Jane Austen's 1815 novel Emma by BBC Television that was broadcast in 1972.
 It was directed by John Glenister.

 This dramatisation brings to life the wit and humour of Jane Austen's novel Emma, recreating the female character of whom she wrote, "no one but myself could like."

 Emma presides over the small provincial world of Highbury with enthusiasm, but she finds that it is all too easy to confuse good intentions with self-gratification.
-Often insensitive, well-meaning and incorrigible, having engineered the marriage of her governess, companion and friend Miss Taylor, she now turns her attention towards making a match for the local vicar Mr Elton and her new protégée Harriet Smith.
+Often insensitive, well-meaning and incorrigible – believing that she engineered the marriage of her governess, companion and friend Miss Taylor – she now turns her attention towards making a match for the local vicar Mr Elton and her new protégée Harriet Smith.
 Her one voice of reason and restraint is Mr Knightley, who has known her since she was a child and who watches her behaviour with wry amusement but sometimes with real anger.
 Alongside, the lives of other characters proceed in ways not always understood by Emma, and she has many lessons to learn before the end of the story.